 Ingredients

-- 3 cups cooked shredded chicken: Use rotisserie chicken or cook your own.
+- 3 cups cooked shredded chicken: Rotisserie chicken works great.

-- 2 cups enchilada sauce: Store-bought or homemade will enhance the dish.
+- 2 cups enchilada sauce: Store-bought or homemade.

-- 1 cup shredded cheese: Cheddar or Monterey Jack is ideal for melting.
+- 1 cup shredded cheese: Cheddar or Monterey Jack melts well.

-- 1 medium onion, diced: Adds depth to the filling.
+- 1 medium onion, diced: Gives some extra flavor.

-- Salt and pepper: For seasoning to taste.
+- Salt and pepper: Season to your taste.

 Directions

-- Baking: Cover your baking dish with aluminum foil and bake for 20 minutes.
-After that, remove the foil and bake for an additional 10 minutes, or until the cheese is bubbly and golden brown.
+- Bake: Cover the dish with foil and bake 20 minutes.
+Then take off foil and bake another 10 minutes until cheese is bubbly.

 Advice and Tips

-For side dishes, consider serving enchiladas alongside Mexican rice, refried beans, or a fresh salad to round out the meal and enhance flavors.
+Serve with Mexican rice, refried beans or a simple salad to round out the meal.

 Variations of Chicken Enchiladas

-- Green Chili Chicken Enchiladas: Substitute red enchilada sauce with green chili sauce for a tangy twist.
+- Green Chili: Swap red sauce for green chili sauce for a tangy kick.

 Pairing Suggestions